BIBA

 2. Voluntary excess is the amount you choose and is on top of any compulsory amount your insurance company has insisted upon.

-Increasing voluntary excess can significantly affect your motor insurance premium cost.
+Increasing voluntary excess can significantly affect your insurance premium cost.
 Even a tiny increase to provide a higher voluntary excess amount can save hundreds of pounds depending on driving history; age claims history, etc.

 After all, you are committing to pay the first part of any claim.
-This lowers your motor insurance companies' risk, which can, in turn, mean a lower annual premium.
+This lowers your insurance companies' risk, which can, in turn, mean a lower annual premium.

-The downside is that higher excess charges mean you must pay more each time you claim your motor insurance policy.
+The downside is that higher excess charges mean you must pay more each time you claim your insurance policy.

 The other important thing to consider is that if you take our motor excess cover to protect against these charges on an insurance claim, you have to pay your excess on the motor insurance claim to claim it back.